Competition between frustration and spin dimensionality in the classical antiferromagnetic $n$-vector model with arbitrary $n$: Polygons with an Odd Number of Vertices

 The lowest-energy configuration of model (\ref{eqn:model}) on bipartite structures, which lack any frustration, is of the N\'eel type, with nearest-neighbor spins pointing in antiparallel directions.
 It is already the ground state at the Ising limit of Hamiltonian (\ref{eqn:model}).

 A simple family of frustrated structures are polygons with an odd number of vertices.
 In the simplest case all polygon edges are equivalent and $J_{ij} \equiv J$ in Hamiltonian (\ref{eqn:model}), with each spin having two nearest neighbors.
 In the Ising-limit ground state neighboring spins are antiparallel, except from a single parallel pair due to the odd total number of spins.
 Frustration is getting weaker with $N$ as the number of antiparallel nearest-neighbor pairs increases.
 As interaction in the second direction is introduced by allowing $\alpha_2$ to be nonzero, spin-space anisotropy and consequently frustration are getting weaker.
-This results in a two-dimensional lowest-energy configuration in contrast to the unfrustrated case, and a continuously decreasing energy per bond and net magnetization with increasing $d$ (Fig. \ref{fig:oddringonetotwo-1}).
+This results in a two-dimensional MDGS in contrast to the unfrustrated case, and a continuously decreasing energy per bond and net magnetization with increasing $d$ (Fig. \ref{fig:oddringonetotwo-1}).
 At the XX limit the angle between nearest-neighbors equals $\frac{N-1}{N}\pi$ \cite{Schmidt03}, while the net magnetization becomes zero.
-Further increasing $d$ in the Hamiltonian does not alter the ground state, and the dimensionality of the ground state in spin space equals the real-space dimensionality of the polygons.
+Further increasing $d$ in the Hamiltonian does not decrease the ground-state energy, and the dimensionality of the MDGS in spin space equals the real-space dimensionality of the polygons.